Fumblerooski: Bumerooski

 A variation of the play is known as the Bumerooski.
 The Bumerooski is named after former NFL head coach Bum Phillips.
 In this variation a handoff is made to a player between his legs.
 This play is still legal in the NFL and NCAA, as the ball never touches the ground.

 On December 10, 2006, the San Diego Chargers ran a successful Bumerooski against the Denver Broncos that resulted in a 4-yard touchdown run for fullback Lorenzo Neal's first touchdown of the season.
 Wide receiver Vincent Jackson was lined up in the backfield with running back LaDainian Tomlinson.
 The ball was snapped to quarterback Philip Rivers, who handed the ball to Neal between his legs.
 After the handoff, Rivers and Tomlinson both sprinted right, with Rivers faking a handoff to Jackson faking an end-around right.
 At the same time, Neal faked a block, and, with the defense still unaware that he had the ball, sprinted left for the touchdown.
 Bum Phillips' son Wade was the defensive coordinator for the Chargers.

 In the 2009 Pro Bowl, Le'Ron McClain scored a touchdown on a modified fumblerooski, closely resembling the Bumerooski.

-The Carolina Panthers used a variation of the Bumerooski on December 18, 2011 in a regular season game against the Houston Texans which resulted in a touchdown by fullback Richie Brockel.
-Newton handed off the ball to Brockel through his legs and faked the run to the right, while Brockel went left.
+The Carolina Panthers used a variation of the Bumerooski on December 18, 2011, in a regular season game against the Houston Texans which resulted in a touchdown by fullback Richie Brockel.
+Cam Newton handed off the ball to Brockel through his legs and faked the run to the right, while Brockel went left.